avocadoboi/cpp20-http-client/README.md

 c++20 internet client is a (for now) experimental HTTP/FTP client library written in c++20.
 The library only consists of a single header and cpp source file.

 As of now, only gcc supports all of the c++20 features used in this library.
 Additionally, there are some c++20 features that are not used in the library because no compiler or standard library yet supports them.
-However the library be updated over time as compilers start implementing more of c++20.
+However the library will be updated over time as compilers start implementing more of c++20.

-## Goals
+## Aims
 * User friendly, functional design
 * An API that is hard to misuse
 * All calculations and internal API calls are lazily made and cached